 Is it Necessary to Sterilize Surgical Instruments?

-As ISO 13485 Sterilization requirements emphasizes, it is important to ensure safe medical conditions for patients during any surgery (Major or Minor one).
-The whole purpose is to eliminate any possible chances of surgery-induced diseases and other related medical issues.
+As ISO 13485 Sterilization requirements emphasize, it is important to ensure patients’ safe medical conditions during any surgery.
+The whole purpose of providing this sterilization is to eliminate any possible chance of surgery-induced diseases and other related medical issues.

 How to Follow ISO 13485 to Comply with Sterilization Requirements

-The requirements for sterilization has been widely spread in whole ISO 13485:2016 standard.
-The few clauses that state the requirements of sterilization are:
+The requirements for sterilization can be found within the ISO 13485:2016 standard.
+The clauses that cover the sterilization of equipment include:

-ISO 13485 ,6.4.2 clause clearly states the prevention of contamination after the devices are sterilized.
-This is done with the help of engineering controls like dust collectors and ventilation systems by monitoring air quality at a frequency being already defined and can be recorded before and after sterilization.
+ISO 13485 6.4.2 clearly outlines how to prevent contamination after devices are sterilized.
+This preventative procedure is done with engineering controls like dust collectors and ventilation systems by monitoring air quality at a defined frequency.
+The results can be recorded before and after sterilization.

-- All the records of sterilization process parameters of every batch have to maintained and recorded.
-The sterilization process parameters can include various parameters to be registered like temperature, pressure, gas flow, humidity level, environmental conditions or even the name of the operator because the human factor is also one of the vital elements that can affect the quality of the sterilization.
+- All the records of sterilization process parameters for every batch have to be maintained and recorded.
+The sterilization process parameters can include various constraints to be registered, like temperature, pressure, gas flow, humidity level, and environmental conditions.
+The personnel in charge of sterilization may also need to be noted since the human factor may significantly affect the result.

 - Every batch of sterilization needs to be traceable, which means getting back the information where it was packed, shipped with complete sterilization records.

-- Sterilization Processes’ Validation: It’s not sufficient to only carry on the sterilization process.
-It is equally important to validate the method of sterilization.
+- Sterilization Process Validation: It’s not sufficient to only carry out the sterilization process.
+It is equally important to validate the sterilization method.
 The review of the validation process will further highlight any need to change the process or product.

-- Sterile Barrier System’s Validation: There is one of the mandatory requirement to install a Sterile Barrier System that should have the maximum sufficient ability to not only barricade but to protect medical devices that are being sterilized should be ceased to again being contaminated from micro-organisms.
-A sterile barrier can be engineered in a control room containing bio-sensors for medical devices’ packaging with appropriate sensors and alarms indicating any signs of bio-contamination and should be able to cease any cross-contamination about to happen but such Sterile barrier systems need to be also validated in case an amendment is required for the design change, or any parameter control has to be changed.
+- Sterile Barrier System‘s Validation: A Sterile Barrier System has one requirement in its installation – it should have sufficient enough barrier to prevent recontamination of previously sterilized equipment.
+A sterile barrier can be engineered in a control room containing bio-sensors for medical devices’ packaging with appropriate alarms indicating any signs of bio-contamination.
+Furthermore, it should be able to prevent any cross-contamination about to happen.
+Such Sterile Barrier Systems need to be validated if an amendment is required for the design change, or any parameter control has to be changed.